Sunday, February 1, 2026

 Landscape historian John Stilgoe writes of the structure as having “the everlasting solidity of Egyptian pyramids and Inca roads."

 Fairly amazing masonry work and still standing, although the ground has sunk under its weight.
 The height varies from 13 to 27 feet.
-The top is inaccessible to the public and since its closure In the 1990s nature has taken over with woods spanning the one mile stretch.
+The top is inaccessible to the public and since its closure in the 1990s nature has taken over with woods spanning the one mile stretch.

 I saw no way to scale the walls